Cheadle, Staffordshire: Transport

 Cheadle used to be served by a branch line opened in 1901 from Cresswell which was a station on the North Staffordshire Railway Crewe to Derby Line.
 It took almost thirty years of petitioning by the local coalmasters and notables in the town for the Cheadle Railway Company to build the small branch line and station.
 Even though the branch was only about four miles (6 km) long it was difficult to build as a tunnel had to be constructed under the huge Bunter Sandstone Hill at Huntley.
 The tunnel was very wet and plagued by problems with its roof.
 In the 1930s the LMS Railway, which had taken over the North Staffordshire Railway, built a diversion line around Huntley tunnel and abandoned it.
 The tunnel survives because it was used as a coal mine in the '70s and '80s, and the southern portal remains; however the northern portal has long been filled in.

 With the opening of the branch line to Cheadle it meant that New Haden Colliery and Parkhall Colliery now had connections to the rail network, and Cheadle in general had its long-awaited rail connection to the outside world.
 The line closed to passenger traffic in 1963 but remained open to serve local gravel quarries until 1982.

 Today, the nearest railway station is Blythe Bridge on the Crewe-Derby Line.

 Bus services to Cheadle were provided by PMT until it was bought out by First Group.
 The service 32, First Potteries operate an hourly service to Hanley.
 D&G Bus operate service 32X which also serves Hanley every hour and service E1 to Alton Towers.
-Town service 123 is operated by Bennetts while service 30 to Leek is operated by Aimee's, 3 times per day.
+Town service 123 and is operated by Stanton's of Stoke, who also operate route GO2 to Newcastle-under-Lyme.
+Service 30 to Leek is operated by Aimee's, 3 times per day.